immersive-web/webxr-ar-module/spatial-tracking-explainer.md

 There are several circumstances in which developers may choose to relate content in different reference spaces.

 #### Inline to Immersive
 It is expected that developers will often choose to preview `immersive` experiences with a similar experience `inline`.
 In this situation, users often expect to see the scene from the same perspective when they make the transition from `inline` to `immersive`.
-To accomplish this, developers should grab the `transform` of the last `XRViewerPose` retrieved using the `inline` session's `XRReferenceSpace` and apply this same transform to content to be displayed in the `immersive` session's `XRReferenceSpace`.
+To accomplish this, developers should grab the `transform` of the last `XRViewerPose` retrieved using the `inline` session's `XRReferenceSpace` and set it as the `originOffset` of the `immersive` session's `XRReferenceSpace`.
 The same logic applies in the reverse when exiting `immersive`.

 #### Unbounded to Bounded
 When building an experience that is predominantly based on an `XRUnboundedReferenceSpace`, developers may occasionally choose to switch to an `XRBoundedReferenceSpace`.
 For example, a whole-home renovation experience might choose to switch to a bounded reference space for reviewing a furniture selection library.
 If necessary to continue displaying content belonging to the previous reference space, developers may use the `getTransformTo()` method to re-parent nearby virtual content to the new reference space.